SofieBiosciences/SoftwareStandards/README.md

 git commit -m"Working on ticket #xyz" git push
 ```
-2. Follow procedure for the type of ticket (C++, python, javascript, css/scss)
+2. Follow procedure for the type of ticket (C++, python, javascript, css/scss) [See Categorizing Issues & Ticket Types]
 3. Once the change has been made, close the github ticket
 ```
 git add all_files_changed
-git commit -m"Fixes #xyz"
+git commit -m"This closes #34, closes #23"
 git push
 ```
 4. Validate change has satisfied the creator of the ticket.
+    1. Visit the teamwork task id https://sofiebiosciences.teamwork.com/#tasks/**4753296**
+    2. Comment to the task creator the fix is ready.
+Have the creator validate it fixes their issue.
+5. After validating the fix; update src/pyelixys_config.txt
-5. Once validated and all tests pass, merge change back to the next release branch
+6. Once validated and all tests pass, merge change back to the next release branch
 ```
 git checkout next_release
 git pull